DoD-Platform-One/bigbang/docs/developer/package-integration/testing.md

 # Testing

 Usually, Helm charts come with a set of Helm tests that can be run to test the deployment of the application.
 Big Bang requires some additional tests to verify integration is working as expected.
 By adding additional tests, the goal is to verify that the package is functioning.
-For example, we may want to validate that
+For example, we may want to validate the following:

-- The HTTPS endpoint can be reached
+* The HTTPS endpoint can be reached,
-- The admin user can login using the configured (or randomized) password
+* The admin user can login using the configured (or randomized) password,
-- A non-admin user can be created and can login
+* A non-admin user can be created and can login,
-- Data can be stored and retrieved from the database
+* Data can be stored and retrieved from the database,
-- Artifacts can be stored and retrieved from the object storage
+* Artifacts can be stored and retrieved from the object storage, and
-- Interactions with other services/packages works
+* Interactions with other services/packages works.

 ## Prerequisites

-- Package helm chart with CI settings pointing to one of bigbang's [package pipelines](./pipeline.md)
+* Package helm chart with CI settings pointing to one of bigbang's [package pipelines](./pipeline.md).

 ## Integration

-Bigbang provides a library helm chart called [Gluon](https://repo1.dso.mil/big-bang/product/packages/gluon) to help simplify the process of creating both cypress and script helm tests.
+Big Bang provides a library helm chart called [Gluon](https://repo1.dso.mil/big-bang/product/packages/gluon) to help simplify the process of creating both cypress and script helm tests.

-To include this library as a subchart in your package repo follow the instructions provided in the pipeline repo [here](https://repo1.dso.mil/big-bang/pipeline-templates/pipeline-templates#including-the-gluon-helm-test-library-in-your-package).

-Then in your chart/values.yaml add values for bbtests, any variables used, and default it to false:
+To include this library as a subchart in your package repo, follow the instructions provided in the pipeline repo [here](https://repo1.dso.mil/big-bang/pipeline-templates/pipeline-templates#including-the-gluon-helm-test-library-in-your-package).
+Then, in your chart/values.yaml, add values for bbtests, any variables used, and default it to false.
 ```yaml
 # Bigbang helm test values default disabled
 bbtests: